worldline-spain/t21-log/README.md

 In your application class or your launcher activity (or main/base activity) you should call this method:

-* `T21Log.initialize(String, String);`
+* `T21Log.initialize(String, boolean, boolean, Context);`
 	* First is the tag of your application.
 This tag will be in the whole app.
-	* Second is to set enabled or disabled the log.
+	* Second is to set enabled or disabled the log to console (Android Monitor).
+	* Third is to set enabled or disabled the log to file.
+	* Fourth is your application's context.
 	If you don't call this method then nothing will be printed.
-Is a good practice call like this `T21Log.initialize("AppName", BuildConfig.DEBUG);`, in order to avoid print log messages in release versions.

-If you want the log to be written to a file, not to Android Monitor, you should use T21FileLog class:

-* `T21FileLog.initialize(String, String, File);`
-	* First is the tag of your application.
-This tag will be in the whole app.
-	* Second is to set enabled or disabled the log.
-If you don't call this method then nothing will be printed.
-Is a good practice call like this `T21Log.initialize("AppName", BuildConfig.DEBUG, file);`, in order to avoid print log messages in release versions.
+Is a good practice call like this `T21Log.initialize("AppName", BuildConfig.DEBUG, BuildConfig.DEBUG, context);`, in order to avoid print log messages in release versions.
-	* Third is the file where you want the log to be written.

 ### Printing logs